Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 Features of nutrition in pathology

-After surgery, adherence to a certain diet, since ignoring it leads to unbearable pain, disruption of the entire gastrointestinal tract.
-The process of recovery and the absence of complications after surgery depend on how accurately the diet is followed.
+After surgery, following a certain diet, since ignoring it leads to unbearable pain, disruption of the entire gastrointestinal tract.
+The recovery process and the absence of complications after surgery depend on how accurately the diet is followed.

-Appendicitis provides surgical operation, the duration of which lasts from half an hour or more.
+Appendicitis involves surgery, the duration of which lasts from half an hour or more.
 It all depends on the severity and duration of the disease.

-The operation takes a little time, after it is necessary to comply strict diet which is directed to:
+The operation takes little time, after it is carried out it is necessary to comply strict diet, which is directed:

-• To restore tissues of disturbed sections of the intestine;
+• To restore tissue in damaged areas of the intestine;

-• Minimization of the load on the digestive system;
+• Minimizing the load on the digestive system;

-Dietary food after removal of the appendix requires a daily slow intake of a small amount of food with a liquid-like consistency into the digestive tract.
-The essence of the diet after the removal of the appendix is to fortify the patient's body.
+Dietary food after removal of the appendix requires the daily slow entry into the digestive tract of a small amount of food with a liquid consistency.
+The essence of the diet after removal of the appendix comes down to fortifying the patient’s body.

-In the first 12 hours after the operation, the patient is forbidden any food.
-All that can be done is to wet the patient's lips with distilled water to avoid drying them out.
+In the first 12 hours after the operation, the patient is prohibited from eating any food.
+All that is possible is to wet the patient’s lips with distilled water to prevent them from drying out.

-The approach is related to the prevention of infection digestive tract with the help of food.
-After surgery, all tissues are fragile and not completely healed.
+The approach is related to the prevention of infection of the digestive tract through food.
+After surgical intervention all tissues are fragile and not completely healed.

-What is the duration of dietary nutrition depends on the personal characteristics of the body and the speed of the recovery process.
-Monitoring of recovery is carried out by a doctor who makes a conclusion about the diversity of the patient's diet.
+What is the duration dietary nutrition depends on the personal characteristics of the body and the speed of the healing process.
+Recovery monitoring is carried out by a doctor, who makes a conclusion about the diversity of the patient’s diet.

-• The patient is obliged to start eating in small portions;
+• The patient is required to start eating small portions;

-• Swallowing whole is unacceptable, each piece is chewed for a long time;
+• Swallowing whole is unacceptable, each piece takes a long time to chew;

 • Initial nutrition should be predominantly “hungry”;

-• The consistency and quantitative composition of the food consumed must comply with the daily recommendations of the attending physician;
+• The consistency and quantitative composition of the food consumed must correspond to the daily recommendations of the attending physician;

 • How the diet will change depends on the patient himself.

-After the operation to remove the appendix, all food should be consumed in a puree form.
+After surgery to remove the appendix, all food should be consumed in pureed form.

 Only boiled and proper food.
 A feature of the diet after appendicitis is the daily consumption of a significant amount of food.
 Water-alkaline balance is important in the process of rapid recovery of the patient.